jpmessaging/OutlookTrace/Readme.md

     Collect-OutlookInfo -Path <output folder> -Component <components to trace>
     ```

-    例:
+    e.g.
     ```
     Collect-OutlookInfo -Path c:\temp -Component Configuration, Netsh, Outlook
     ```

-6. When traces have started successfully, it shows "Hit enter to stop".
+7. When traces have started successfully, it shows "Hit enter to stop".

     Note: When "Fiddler" is included in Component parameter, a dialog box [FiddlerCap Web Recorder] appears.
 Use the following instructions to start capture, and then reproduce the issue.